 5 Tips for Brushing Your Swimming Pool

-One of the most important things you can do to take care of your pool is to brush it.
+Brushing your swimming pool is one of the most important things you can do to take care of your pool this spring and summer.
 Yet, it’s often one of those tasks pool owners put off or aren’t quite sure why it’s necessary.

 Because it’s vital to the health of your pool, let’s look at five tips for brushing your swimming pool.